hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 4. Upload the documentation to GitHub and submit a learning diary post as a blog entry in the **Group Blog**.

-5. Notify the tutor of the submission, and `upload to the AU drop box<https://scis.lms.athabascau.ca/mod/assign/view.php?id=22720>`.
+5. Notify the tutor of the submission, and upload to the **AU drop box**.